andreipfeiffer/css-in-js/README.md

   - ✅ `className`
   - ❌ wrapper component
   - ❌ `css` prop
-- 📉 __Learning curve__
-  It has a minimal and very simple API, so it has a low learning curve
+- 📉 __Learning curve__: it has a minimal and very simple API, so it has a low learning curve

 <br />
 <br />